kavia-common/recipe-hub-38067-38107/recipe_app_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+For CI/non-interactive environments, use:
+`npm run start:ci` which sets HOST=0.0.0.0, PORT from REACT_APP_PORT (default 3000), and disables opening the browser.

 ### `npm test`

 Launches the test runner in interactive watch mode.